 Dordogne is the land of the duck and goose!
 Duck in all forms and goose liver pate, known as foie gras, are the local specialties.
 The region is also known for its walnuts and nut oils, black truffles, black mushrooms (called cepes), and different cheeses (goat’s cheese, or cabecous; Bleu de Quercy, Bleu de Causses, and Roquefort).

-Favorite Dordogne products and dishes
+Gastronomy: Favorite Dordogne Dishes and Products